RandomNerd01/Minecraft-Event-Scoreboard/README.md

-## Video Below Showing Full Website Process
+## Video Below Showing Full Plugin with Points plugin as well